The Spies' Route and Slander

 - How does such punishment manifest Divine justice?
 Moreover, why would Moshe mention such an attribute as part of a plea for forgiveness?
 Is there any way to interpret the phrase as an attribute of mercy?

 - When, if ever, is collective punishment justified?
 Can the same reasoning apply to vicarious punishment?
-Does the fact that the verse speaks of inter-familial punishment make a difference?
+Does the fact that the verse speaks of punishment within the family make a difference?

 - For extensive discussion of the issue, see Are Children Punished for Parents' Sins?

-Several episodes in Torah found in one of the first four Chumashim are then also recounted by Moshe in Devarim.
+Several episodes in Torah found in Shemot or Bemidbar are then also recounted by Moshe in Devarim.
 Often these accounts differ on key points, and in some case even appear to contradict each other.
 How are we to understand the variations?

 - Compare the stories of the Spies as narrated in both Parashat Shelach and Parashat Devarim.
 What differences do you note?
 Which are the most troubling?
 How might you explain them?

 - Some commentators suggest that Moshe, at times, purposefully recasts past events when telling them to the nation in the fortieth year in order to best get across his farewell messages.
 What do you think is Moshe's main agenda in retelling the story of the Spies to the new generation?
 How might that account for the discrepancies?